Sexual Misconduct Policies at Yale

 Yale University is committed to maintaining and strengthening educational, working, and living environments founded on civility and mutual respect in which students, faculty, and staff are connected by strong bonds of intellectual dependence and trust.
 Sexual misconduct is antithetical to the standards and ideals of our community and will not be tolerated.

 These policies apply to all members of the Yale community as well as to conduct by third parties (i.e., individuals who are neither students nor employees, including but not limited to guests and consultants) directed toward, University students, faculty, or staff members.
 Conduct that occurs in the process of application for admission to a program or selection for employment is covered by these policies.
+These policies also apply to conduct that occurs in Yale-related off-campus activities.

 Many forms of sexual misconduct are prohibited by Connecticut and federal law, including Title IX of the education amendments of 1972, and Connecticut statutes relating to sexual offenses, and could result in criminal prosecution or civil liability.